support@paycron.com +1-800-982-1372

 Square and Stripe are examples of well-known Payment Facilitators.
 They have popularized the model by offering simple onboarding processes and making it easy for smaller businesses to start accepting credit card payments without the need for a traditional merchant account.

 It’s important to note that while Payment Facilitators offer convenience, they may not be suitable for all types of businesses, especially those with high transaction volumes or unique risk profiles.
-Larger businesses may still prefer to establish their own merchant accounts with payment processors for more control and potentially lower costs.
+Larger businesses may still prefer to establish their merchant accounts with payment processors for more control and potentially lower costs.

 Who Is Involved in the Payment Facilitator Ecosystem?